 We shared what we knew about the new basslet with shipmates that evening.
 The story began in 2000, when a few specimens turned up at a tropical-fish-collecting station near Trinidad, Cuba, just west of where our boat was moored.
 When the shipment arrived in Europe, Ari Dejong, proprietor of a major aquarium wholesaler, immediately realized he had a prize — a beautifully detailed basslet he had never seen or heard of that happened to bear an uncanny resemblance to the royal gramma, a mainstay of the aquarium trade.
 Sometime later, Dejong shipped three specimens to a pair of prominent fish taxonomists.
 Even though the new basslet had genetic and morphological markers corresponding to the royal gramma, the taxonomists’ 2010 descriptive paper pronounced the basslet a new species: Gramma dejongi.
 Could the new fish be an example of recent speciation, as the paper proposed, or a local color variant, as the authors also mentioned?
 Any way you look at it, the golden fairy basslet is a nifty little fish that pushes the limits of our understanding of evolution.

 Sharing a boat with accomplished fish finders certainly made our hunt for basslets easier.
 They had pointed out three of the golden-scaled beauties by the end of the following day’s dives.
 I must have kneeled next to a shallow undercut for more than 20 minutes while watching my first dream fish of the trip fin-dance around, often upside down, not an arm’s length away.
-Like the dozen other golden fairy basslets we observed, it was the lone representative of its species living among robust fairy basslet aggregations below 50 feet.
+Like the dozen other golden fairy basslets we observed, it was the lone representative of its species living among robust fairy basslet aggregations below 50 feet (15 meters).
 Things became even more intriguing when the surveyors began reporting randomly patterned hybrids, offspring of the two sister species.

 Reef shark (Carcharhinus perezii)